 - The departments of Art, Music, and Theatre and Dance host events and activities in addition to providing world-class instruction in the fine and performing arts.

-- February is Black History Month, and part of Wake Forest’s history is the participation of college students in lunch counter sit ins in downtown Winston-Salem to protest segregation.
-This month, students can explore and learn about this part of history by visiting the International Civil Rights Museum in Greensboro, NC.
+- Part of Wake Forest’s history is the participation of college students in lunch counter sit ins in downtown Winston-Salem to protest segregation.
+Students can explore and learn about this part of history by visiting the International Civil Rights Museum in Greensboro, NC.

 - Explore another part of Wake Forest’s history and make a road trip to the Wake Forest Birthplace Museum in the town of Wake Forest, NC (near Raleigh).
 The newly-built museum addition hosts artifacts from Wake Forest’s past.